Shih Tzu

 Small in size but big on personality, the Shih Tzu is adored by everyone they meet.
 An agile and adaptable pet, your pint-sized pooch will love cuddling with you on the couch in front of the TV, but they’re equally happy trotting by your side in the park.

 A fun-loving breed, Shih Tzus enjoy playing with older children, who understand how to play gently with a small dog, and other four-legged pets as long as proper introductions have been made (they are descended from royalty after all).
-They aren’t known for biting, but they may bite if pushed too far in rough play.
-Be sure to supervise your Shih Tzu puppy around young children who may mistake this adorable pup for their favorite stuffy.
+They aren’t known for biting, but like any dog, they may bite if pushed too far in rough play.
+Be sure to teach all children how to gently interact with dogs, and to supervise your Shih Tzu puppy around young children who may mistake this adorable pup for their favorite stuffy.

 With their ability to assess situations much faster than other small breeds, the Shih Tzu is so much more than a pretty face.
 They make excellent watchdogs; they are always on alert for someone approaching your home and will let you know they’re coming.
 Even though they may exhibit a stubborn streak and require extra patience when training, they are worth the effort.
 Their loyalty and calm manner in all types of situations serve them in good stead as emotional support animals when their small size is not an issue.